rust-lang/rust/active/0000-error-conventions.md

 compiler.
 For example, slices support an indexing operation, with the contract that the supplied index must be in bounds.

-Contracts can be complex.
+Contracts can be complex and involve more than a single function invocation.
 For example, the `RefCell` type requires that `borrow_mut` not be called until all existing borrows have been relinquished.

 ### For contract violations, fail the task.